Evaluation of the efficacy of do-it-yourself versus commercialized automated insulin delivery systems

 - If your first visit is at the IRCM, you will do visit 2 right after visit 1.
 If your first visit is online, you will be asked to schedule a date and time for visit 2 so that the study material can be sent to you.
 The duration of visit 2 is approximately 60 minutes.

 - Three telephone visits to collect information on glucose control, safety, quality of life and insulin delivery.
 The duration of visit 3, 4 and 5 are approximately 40, 30 and 30 minutes, respectively.

-- Living with type 1 diabetes for more than one year
+- Have type 1 diabetes for more than one year

 - Be 18 years old and over

-- Using an automated insulin delivery (AID) system for more than 3 months
+- Use automated insulin delivery systems for more than 3 months